 For Nigel/ Nigella consider female or non- gender specific actor of any ethnicity with some movement skills.
 Although open to casting NIGEL with gender fluid actor, in this version Nigel is identified as ‘he’.

 Keywords: A future threatened by technology.
 What will it take to save a marriage?
 Seeking solutions.
 Investment in a refurbished android.
 Meet Nigel.
 Will he restore harmony in their realtionship for Arthur and Martha?
 What could go wrong?
 Plenty!

 Male roles: 2

 A conversation between two gay married men and a third uninvited and unwelcome ‘guest’.
 It takes place in a B & B the two men have visited on vacation for the past eight years.
 The familiar location acts as a confessional, providing a common ground to air and purge their differences and rekindle their commitment to each other.
 However, their vacation this year coincides with the time of an impending sickness carried by a species of rogue mosquito.
 This virus causes a fever with early symptoms of degenerative morbidity.
 Mozzie, the third character is visible in human form ONLY to the audience.

 Keywords: A gay married couple hashing over problems in their marriage.
-This sensation is witnessed and interrupted by a life size mosquito.
-The threat of virus.
+The annual vacation to rekindle their commitment to each other faces an additional challenge.
+An uninvited guest in the form of a life size rogue mosquito.
+The threat of a fever that incurs degenerative morbidity.
 Reflections of an impending pandemic.
+The world can be a dangerous place.
 Dress to survive or you could die!

 Genre: Dark Comedy.